Sustainable Supply Chain Management

 ⑤ Conflict minerals procurement management policy

 HIWIN supports the procurement of conflict-free materials and requires suppliers to procure non-conflict materials.
-In 2023, HIWIN required suppliers of products containing tantalum, tin, gold, and tungsten to follow the responsible mineral procurement policy and sign the responsible minerals declaration.
-More than 85% of the Tier-1 keyfocus suppliers, totaling 135 companies, have completed this requirement.
+In 2024, HIWIN required suppliers of products containing tantalum, tin, gold, and tungsten to follow the responsible mineral procurement policy and sign the responsible minerals declaration.
+All Tier-1 key-focus suppliers, totaling 157 companies, have completed this requirement.

 ⑥ Promote local supply chain